JoshuaManton/sif/README.md

 # sif
-sif is an imperative procedural language that compiles to C.
+sif is a simple imperative procedural language made with the goal of being a slightly-higher-level C.

 ## Hello, World!